By Iris Stone

 UNM School of Engineering

-In 2012, the National Science Foundation gave the University of New Mexico a $5 million grant to improve its engineering school programs.
+The National Science Foundation gave the University of New Mexico a $5 million grant to improve its engineering school programs.
 To this end, the UNM School of Engineering has developed the Science, Technology, Engineering and Mathematics Talent Expansion Program (STEP), which has already seen great success in the three short years of its existence.
 Through STEP initiatives, UNM has paired hundreds of students with faculty and corporate mentors, solicited and financed paid internships in core industries, and sent students to participate in engineering conferences all around the world.

 Net Price: $12,840/yr